Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Results

 \subsection{3D Jack}

-Figure \ref{fig:cdf} combines the hardware results from four continuous experiments of 21, 16, 15, and 15 successfully achieved random pose goals.
-All four experiments terminated due to the robot hitting workspace safety limits.
-Figure \ref{fig:cdf} shows the cumulative distribution for time to goal, demonstrating that while most goals are reached relatively quickly, there is a long tail with some challenging targets requiring more time.
+Fig. \ref{fig:cdf} combines hardware results from four continuous experiments of 21, 16, 15, and 15 achieved random pose goals.
+All experiments terminated when the robot hit workspace safety limits.
+The time-to-goal cumulative distribution shows that while most goals are reached relatively quickly, there is a long tail with some challenging targets requiring more time.

-Figure \ref{fig:mode_switching} depicts two single-goal trials achieved on hardware, annotated with contact-free and contact-rich modes.
-Both trials demonstrate cost-based and progress-based mode transitions.
-Most often, the errors do not change during the contact-free mode, since the object usually stays fixed while the robot relocates.
-These examples show how the controller balances position and rotation progress, occasionally sacrificing one to make progress on the other.
-A common cause of significant time spent per trial is simultaneous low position error and higher rotation error.
-However, the only terminal failure condition is when the object gets pushed to the boundary of the safe workspace, causing the robot to cross our workspace safety limits.
-In all other trials, our controller's persistence eventually brings the object to the goal in every test we performed.
+Fig. \ref{fig:mode_switching} depicts two single-goal trials achieved on hardware.
+These show the controller's balancing position and rotation progress, occasionally sacrificing one to make progress on the other.
+Both trials demonstrate cost- and progress-based mode transitions.
+Most often, errors do not change during contact-free mode, since the object usually stays fixed while the robot relocates.
+One cause of inefficiency is simultaneous low position error and high rotation error.
+The only terminal failure condition is when the object is pushed to the boundary of the safe workspace, causing the robot to cross our workspace safety limits.
+In all other trials, our controller's persistence eventually brings the object to the goal in every test.